sui-potatoes/app/packages/grid/docs/grid.md

 ## Macro function `moore_count`

-Count the number of Moore neighbors of a point that pass the predicate $f.
+Count the number of Moore neighbors of a cell that pass the predicate $f.

 Example:
 ```move